Eiffel Tower in Paris

 Below are accommodation options in the area.

-#9: Carrières de Lumières, Les Baux-de-Provence
+#9: Carrières des Lumières, Les Baux-de-Provence

 This relatively new attraction in a quarry near Les Baux-de-Provence brings you up close and personal with massive projections of artworks, particularly the art of Vincent van Gogh.
-Managed by CultureSpaces, the exhibition is a “digital immersive experience.”
+Managed by CultureSpaces, the exhibition is a “digital immersive experience”.

 Van Gogh Experience at Carrières de Lumières

-We visited in June 2019 and saw two “experiences”: Van Gogh and Japanese Prints.
+We saw two “experiences” during our visit: Van Gogh and Japanese Prints.
 Both ran about 30 minutes and were accompanied by music.

 In the enormous interior space that was once a rock quarry, artworks are projected and duplicated.
 You are literally walking into the art.
-The experience is truly remarkable.
+The experience is remarkable.

 Here’s a video I took of the van Gogh performance when the sunflower paintings were being projected.
 The venue is dark, but you can get some idea of the scale of the projections.

-Getting to Carrières de Lumières
+Getting to Carrières des Lumières

 Map showing location of Carrières de Lumières near Les-Baux-de-Provence

-Les Baux-de-Provence, preferably in the late afternoon or early evening when the bus tours have pulled out.
-From the ramparts at the top of the village, you get a panoramic view of the surrounding countryside.
+Once you’ve toured the Carrières des Lumières, spend some time exploring Les Baux-de-Provence, preferably in the late afternoon or early evening when the bus tours have pulled out.
+From the ramparts at the top of the village, you’ll get a panoramic view of the surrounding countryside.

-rural properties with pools.
-Here’s a video I shot on the grounds of the Domaine du Mas Foucray situated near the small town of Maussane-les-Alpilles and within sight of Les-Baux-de-Provence.
 Billed as an aparthotel, our one-bedroom suite included a kitchen and sitting area and a private terrace.
 In early July when we were there, we picked fresh apricots off the trees.

 For more options, see the map below.